- Chart

 Core Business Areas

-- Investment Management: The fund's primary business is to invest in a diversified portfolio of floating-rate senior secured loans, unsecured loans, and other floating-rate securities.
-The goal is to generate income for shareholders.
+- Floating-Rate Debt Investment: The fund's core business is investing in and managing a portfolio of floating-rate debt instruments, including senior secured loans and other floating-rate securities.
+This strategy aims to generate income that adjusts with prevailing interest rates.

 Leadership and Structure